Lillie Harris: Biography

 Her work, Vitreous was written for the pianist Ben Powell as part of the Psappha Composing for Piano project.

 In 2017, she was appointed a place on the London Symphony Orchestra's SoundHub programme, and commissioned her piece My Last Duchess, based on the poem by Robert Browning.
 That year, she was also offered a place on the London Philharmonic's Young Composers Scheme, during which she worked with the composer and conductor James MacMillan.

 Harris won the Tenso Young Composers Award in 2017.

+In 2018, Harris was awarded a place on the inaugural National Youth Choir Young Composer Scheme, alongside Harry Baker, Shruthi Rajasekar, and Joanna Ward.
+Two of Harris's choral works were recorded and released on NMC Recordings.

 She has also written reviews and articles for Revoice Magazine, and maintains her own blog, The Green Copyist, on printing and preparing music sustainably.